geerlingguy/ansible-role-ntp/README.md

 Set the timezone for your server.

+    ntp_package: ntp

+The package to install which provides NTP functionality.
+The default is `ntp` for most platforms, or `chrony` on RHEL/CentOS 7 and later.

+    ntp_config_file: /etc/ntp.conf

+The path to the NTP configuration file.
+The default is `/etc/ntp.conf` for most platforms, or `/etc/chrony.conf` on RHEL/CentOS 7 and later.

     ntp_manage_config: false

 Set to true to allow this role to manage the NTP configuration file (`/etc/ntp.conf`).